DockYard-Academy/curriculum/README.md

-# Dockyard Academy Curriculum
+# Beta Academy Curriculum
 To open the .livemd files in the **curriculum** folder you will need the latest version of `livebook` running.
 Presently, there are no other requirements.

-The Fundamentals Section currently has 2.1 to 2.5 lessons complete.
+The Fundamentals section currently has completed lessons.
 The other folders are placeholders.

 ## Philosophy
-Dockyard Academy is follows a flipped classroom design where students complete interactive instructional material, and then perform exercises and create projects inspired by the learning material.
+The academy is follows a flipped classroom design where students complete interactive instructional material, and then perform exercises and create projects inspired by the learning material.

-Dockyard Academy is inspired by:
+The academy is inspired by:
 - Scaffolded Design
 - Backwards Design
 - Collaborative Learning